 Just up the road, Climate Camp had negotiated with police to put up camp on the road and stay there over night until midday the next day.
 Many people spoke of a laid-back carnival atmosphere with markedly less tension than at the Bank.
-When a group of black bloc visited and tried to take more road, some from the climate camp did a bit of 'good protester-bad protester, denouncing the attempt.
-I felt pretty disappointed by this and didn't spend much time there, although many who were not up for the agaro down the road really enjoyed it (for a while).
-Later in the evening, however, the police reverted to their businessas-usual, revealing once again the fragility of any agreement protesters negotiate with protectors of the institutions that have caused the problems you are there to protest. criminal organisations such as the IMF, the World Bank, and the WTO monitor and influence the proceedings.
-At its most basic it is a summit that captures the essential disparity between the people and the ruling class.
-While thousands of people protest in every city they meet, the handful of people invested with power by a corrupt system collude to further their own interests, to the exclusion of all other voices.
-This is the true violence that occurred in London.
+When a group of black bloc visited and tried to take more road, some from the climate camp did a bit of 'aood protester-bad protester, denouncing the attempt.
+I felt pretty disappointed by this and didn't spend much time there, although many who were not up for the aggro down the road really enjoyed it (for a while).
+Later in the evening, however, the police reverted to their businessas-usual, revealing once again the fragility of any agreement protesters negotiate with protectors of the institutions that have caused the problems you are there to protest.
+According to Indymedia reports, in the evening police began attacking the edges of the camp, and kettled in over 2,000 people.
+They then made snatch-squad arrests, prevented people photographing them, and eventually at around midnight-1 am violently evicted the whole camp.